elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Refactoring

-Given the package is named `:plug_auth`, it must define modules inside the `Plug.Auth` namespace:
+Given the package is named `:plug_auth`, it must define modules inside the `PlugAuth` namespace:

 ```elixir
 defmodule PlugAuth do